 PMAs are classified under four categories: demand management for groundwater, surface water supply augmentation, stream habitat improvement, and groundwater recharge.
 Demand management projects reduce the demand for groundwater and can include projects such as irrigation efficiency improvements.
 Surface water supply augmentation projects contribute to increases in surface water in the Basin, an example of this type of project is instream flow leases.
 Habitat improvement projects can include restoration and upland management projects and groundwater recharge projects include managed aquifer recharge (MAR), in-lieu recharge (ILR).
-Examples of project types within these four categories are shown in Table 4.1.
+Examples of project types within these four categories are shown in Table 1.
 Further, PMAs are organized into three tiers reflective of the timeline for implementation:

-TIER I: Existing PMAs that are currently being implemented and are anticipated to continue to be implemented.
-TIER II: PMAs planned for near-term initiation and implementation (2022-2027)

-by individual member agencies.

-3. TIER III: Additional PMAs that may be implemented in the future, as necessary (initiation and/or implementation 2027-2042).
+- 1. TIER I: Existing PMAs that are currently being implemented and are anticipated to continue to be implemented. - 2.
+TIER II: PMAs planned for near-term initiation and implementation (2022-2027) by individual member agencies. - 3.
+TIER III: Additional PMAs that may be implemented in the future, as necessary (initiation and/or implementation 2027-2042).

-A general description of existing and ongoing (Tier I) PMAs are provided in Table 4.1; descriptions of Tier II and Tier III PMAs are provided in Section 4.1 and Section 4.2, respectively.
-The process of identifying, screening and finalizing PMAs is illustrated in Figure 4.1.
-Existing and planned projects were first identified from different reports, documents, and websites.
-Planned and new projects also used stakeholder input in their identification.
-These projects were then categorized into four categories: supply augmentation, demand management, stream habitat improvement, and groundwater recharge.
+A general description of existing and ongoing (Tier I) PMAs are provided in Section 4.2, Tier II PMAs in Section 4.3, and Tier III PMAs in Section 4.4.
+The process of identifying, screening, and finalizing PMAs is illustrated in Figure 1.
+Existing and planned projects were first identified through review of reports, documents, and websites.
+Planned and new projects also received stakeholder input in their identification.
+These projects were then categorized into the three categories: supply augmentation, demand management, stream habitat improvement, and groundwater recharge.
 In the next step, all projects were evaluated to identify those with the highest potential to be included in the GSP.
-Using the Shasta Watershed Groundwater Model (SWGM), the effectiveness of each project or a combination of projects is assessed to finalize those projects that, if implemented, can most likely bring the basin to achieve sustainability.
+Using the Shasta Watershed Groundwater Model (SWGM), the effectiveness of each project, or a combination of projects, was assessed to identify those projects that, if implemented, can most likely bring the basin to achieve sustainability.
 Monitoring will be a critical component in evaluating PMA benefits and measuring potential impacts from PMAs.
 More details on how projects will be evaluated and a road map to discuss feasibility and potential for success of each project (or a combination of projects) is presented in Chapter 5.